20 Non-Perishable Foods with a Long Shelf Life

 Dried legumes

 Not to be confused with canned or fresh beans, dried beans last indefinitely—as long as they’re stored in sealed or airtight packaging.
-Common dried legumes include garbanzo beans, black beans, kidney beans, lima beans, navy beans and black-eyed peas.
-However, older beans may take longer to rehydrate, so you’ll have to wait a little longer for them to be edible.
-Keep these classic non-perishable foods on hand for all your winter soups and stews.
-If you also want to throw some beef or chicken into them, check out these meat storage guidelines first.
+Common dried legumes include garbanzo beans, black beans, kidney beans, lima beans, navy beans and black-eyed peas, and you can keep this classic non-perishable food on hand for all your winter soups and stews.
+However, older beans may take longer to rehydrate, so you’ll have to soak them a little longer for them to be edible.

 YelenaYemchuk/Getty Images